aragon/geo-browser-contracts/README.md

 ### Space genesis

-1. When the `MainVotingPlugin` is installed, an initial editor is defined
+1. When the `StdGovernancePlugin` is installed, an initial editor is defined

 ### Joining a space

-1. Someone calls `proposeAddMember()` on the `MainVotingPlugin`
+1. Someone calls `proposeAddMember()` on the `StdGovernancePlugin`
    - If the caller is the only editor, the proposal succeeds immediately
-   - The proposal is created on the `MainMemberAddHelper` because the governance rules differ from the rest of proposals
+   - The proposal is created on the `StdMemberAddHelper` because the governance rules differ from the rest of proposals
 2. One of the editors calls `approve()` or `reject()`
    - Calling `approve()` makes the proposal succeed
    - Calling `reject()` cancels the proposal
 3. A succeeded proposal is executed automatically
-   - This makes the DAO call `addMember()` on the main voting plugin
+   - This makes the DAO call `addMember()` on the standard governance plugin

 ### Creating proposals for a space